"The Best News on Anna Maria Island Since 1992"

 hb-bridge.jpg

 Anna Maria Mayor Fran Barford, at left, along with City Commissioner Jo Ann Mattick, center, and city resident Sissy Quinn attended the organizational meeting of the city’s transportation grant committee Sept.
-12. Islander Photo: Rick Catlin
+12. islander Photo: Rick Catlin

 Time was when $358,000 might have gone a long way toward beautifying a city such as Anna Maria.